Costa Coffee is a British multinational coffee brand. It is the second largest coffee shop chain in the world and the largest in the UK.

-UXCam helped Costa Coffee identify a massive missed opportunity in the form of sign-up drop-offs, and enabled the company to formulate a comprehensive strategy towards achieving higher revenues through its loyalty program.
+UXCam helped Costa Coffee identify a massive missed opportunity in the form of sign-up drop-offs, and enabled the company to formulate a comprehensive strategy towards achieving higher revenues through their loyalty program.

-Thanks to a combination of funnels, events, session recordings and heatmaps, the Analytics team narrowed down the single biggest reason behind user drop-offs.
-With this in mind, Costa Coffee is currently overhauling its registration process while continuously looking for new analytics insights.
+Thanks to a combination of funnels, events, session recordings, and heatmaps, the Analytics team narrowed down the single biggest reason behind user drop-offs.
+With this in mind, Costa Coffee is currently overhauling the registration process while continuously looking for new analytics insights.

 Costa Coffee has a big year ahead with some major app features going live.
 UXCam is playing a key role across multiple teams and is now an integral part of the company’s launch and live ops strategy.